Here are 170+ tips, tricks, suggestions, etc.

-Perhaps the most common use case where PARTITIONing shines is the the dataset where "old" data is deleted from the table.
-RANGE PARTITIONing by day (or other unit of time) lets you do a nearly instantaneous DROP PARTITION plus REORGANIZE PARTITION instead of a much slower DELETE.
+Perhaps the most common use case where PARTITIONing shines is in a the dataset where "old" data is deleted from the table periodically.
+PARTITION BY RANGE by day (or other unit of time) lets you do a nearly instantaneous DROP PARTITION plus REORGANIZE PARTITION instead of a much slower DELETE.

 ⚈ Leave other memory tunables alone